How Many Ratings per Item are Necessary for Reliable Significance Testing?: Using the simulator to estimate -values

 In contrast to the pure simulation framework from~\cite{wein-etal-2023-follow}, the datasets we study have discrete-valued responses.
 Therefore, in order to apply the simulator framework to these datasets, we use per-item \emph{location} and \emph{scale} measures (e.g., mean and standard deviation) to fit distributions --- one for location and one for scale --- so that we can draw samples $\{(\mu_i, \sigma_i), i \in [1,N]\}$ and then sample an item's responses from a \emph{generalized normal distribution} $\normdist(\mu_i, \sigma_i)$.\footnote{ This framework is general enough to accommodate an additional \emph{shape} parameter, such as the skew of a skew normal distribution, though it wasn't utilized in our experiments.}~ While distribution fitting is outside the scope of this paper, one can employ the simple technique of computing per-item means and standard deviations and then using grid search on hyperparameters for $\itemdist$ to minimize the expected mean absolute error between simulated vs real per-item location and scale values.

 We used the \emph{censored} normal distribution for $\normdist$, which assumes a latent continuous distribution that is not observed exactly but measured to within intervals, including left and right intervals which \emph{pool} (not truncate) the smallest and largest values, respectively.
+Figure~\ref{fig:censored_normal_shapes} illustrates a variety shapes that this distribution can capture.
 This provides support for head and/or tail bias.
 For example, items in the Stanford Toxicity dataset (see Section \ref{sec:data}) rated at either extreme (either ``not toxic'' or ``extremely toxic'') tend to have more agreement among raters.
 We use distributions fitted to each dataset from distribution families tailored to each dataset.
 This involves visualizing the distributions of response means and standard deviations of the item responses in each dataset to get a sense of what they look like and then choosing a parameterized family of distributions to fit the data to.
-Figure~\ref{fig:goodness_of_fit} illustrates goodness-of-fit for simulations of datasets used in this paper.
+Figure~\ref{fig:goodness_of_fit} illustrates goodness-of-fit for simulations of datasets used in this paper. }

-\hide{ In order to account for the discrete nature ($k$-level ordinal or binary) of the response domains of each of these datasets, we sample responses continuously in the range $[0,1]$ and then round to the nearest integer (in case of binary responses) or fraction of $k$ (in case of $k$-ary responses). }